moleculerjs/moleculer/README-draft.md

 broker.call("math.mult", { a: 10, b: 31 }).then(res => console.log(res));
 ```

-Inside the action you can call other sub-actions with `ctx.call`.
+Inside the action you can sub-call other actions in other services with `ctx.call`.
 ```js
 {
     name: "posts",